Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 > \* This table does not show the _exact_ events that get triggered because
 >
-> 1. It would be overwhelming to show less common events (pointer events, for example)
+> 1. Some handlers trigger _a lot_ of events, so less utilitized ones (such as pointer events) were excluded to keep the table parseable
 > 1. There may be more or less events events based on custom component and page logic

 ### When Not to Use `UserEvent`